 When you log into Twilio you will want to click on the icon that is a circle with three dots inside.

-This will open a new menu.
+This will open a new menu with programmable features.
 You will want to select Programmable SMS from this menu.

 Now you will want to select Messaging Services from the selections on the left.